LouisBearing/Graph-SPSE-Encoding/README.md

 ### What it contains

-This repository contains the implementation of a proposed DFS/BFS-based approximate counting algorithm.
+This repository contains the implementation of a proposed DFS/BFS-based approximate path counting algorithm.

 ``count_self_avoiding_paths.py`` contains the function ``get_simple_paths_count`` which counts simple paths given the edge index matrix of a `PyTorch Geometric` input graph.